-- Equipment and vehicle operators are not required to wear head protection when riding in an enclosed cab or vehicles equipped with rollover protective structures and seat belts or restraining devices, however they must be worn prior to exiting the cab on all Strike worksites or those worksites which deem necessary. - Hard Hats may not be worn backwards unless they are CSA approved and are; - designed to be worn in the reverse position and - must have the reverse orientation symbol displayed on, or affixed to, the hard hat to indicate that it meets the required CSA Standard - see Figure 2.
+- Equipment and vehicle operators are not required to wear head protection when riding in an enclosed cab or vehicles equipped with rollover protective structures and seat belts or restraining devices, however they must be worn prior to exiting the cab on all CPES worksites or those worksites which deem necessary. - Hard Hats may not be worn backwards unless they are CSA approved and are; - o designed to be worn in the reverse position and - o must have the reverse orientation symbol displayed on, or affixed to, the hard hat to indicate that it meets the required CSA Standard see Figure 2.

-- Hard hat shells and liners must be replaced as per manufacturer's recommendations and should be inspected daily prior to use - see Figure 3 Components of a Hard Hat. - Hard hat liners must: - o rest directly on the head - o be installed according to the manufacturer's specifications and - be rated Fire Resistant where deemed necessary by HIAC. - Head protection must be replaced at the first sign of cracking, sun damage or following a blow or a drop which may have had the potential to compromise the integrity of the equipment.
+- Hard hat shells and liners must be replaced as per manufacturer's recommendations and should be inspected daily prior to use - see Figure 3 Components of a Hard Hat. - Hard hat liners must: - rest directly on the head - be installed according to the manufacturer's specifications and - o be rated Fire Resistant where deemed necessary by HIAC. - Head protection must be replaced at the first sign of cracking, sun damage or following a blow or a drop which may have had the potential to compromise the integrity of the equipment. - Head protection should never be exposed to harsh chemicals when cleaning and cleaned based on manufacturer's recommendations. - Hard Hats must not be stored in direct sunlight, i.e.: near the window of a vehicle.

-Head Protection
+April 1, 2021 Head Protection